At the Olympics Steve Redgrave said that 90% of performance on the day is due to Mindset.

 Whether we are leisure or competition riders we know that our mindset affects both us AND our horses - so how do we get it right?
 This can also be a challenge for our Coaches and Trainers.

-On Thursday 1 March 2018 from 10am to 2.30pm at Auchterarder Golf Club, BHS Scotland is running a workshop session with Katie Sinnott, an experienced Sports Psychologist.
-This will be a practical and enjoyable session with exercises such as, looking at the 'controllables' within one's (equestrian) life and how the use of a technique called 'thought-stopping' can change negative self-talk into positive self-talk.
+BHS Scotland is running a session with Katie Sinnott, an experienced Sports Psychologist.
+This will be an interactive session with exercises such as, looking at the 'controllables' within one's (equestrian) life and how the use of a technique called 'thought-stopping' can change negative self-talk into positive self-talk.

 Katie has over 10 years experience providing psychological support to individual athletes, squads, coaches and officials of varying ages and standards, from amateur/club level up to, and including, World, Commonwealth, European and Paralympic champions and across 39 sports from Archery to Wrestling.